fr123k/fred-the-guardian/README.md

  * [x] add number of bucket counters and memory usage to the status endpoint response
  * [x] add prometheus metric instrumentation for monitoring
  * [ ] implement eviction of bucket counters to cleanup memory from not used counters
+ * [ ] Update documentation to the latest implemented features

 #### Version 4